upros/brski-cloud/anima-brski-cloud.md

 It is assumed services are accessed at that domain too.
 As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.

+The returned voucher contains an attribute, "est-domain", defined in {{redirected}} below.
+The pledge is directed to continue enrollment using the EST registrar found at that URI.
+(XXX - how can it trust it?
+I guess with pinned-domain-cert!)

 EXPLAIN APPLICABILITY.
 NEEDS EXTENSTION to Voucher.